material-motion/material-motion/specifications/runtime/life_of_a_plan.md

     pinchable = Pinchable()
     rotatable = Rotatable()

-The four objects created above are Plans.
+The four objects created above are Plan instances.
 Each Instance represents a plan of motion to be executed by the Runtime.

 ### Step 3: Start a transaction and commit it